Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors: Conclusion

 \section{Conclusion}

-In this paper, we propose a new quasi-score matching estimation approach for the SAR model.
-Based on our understanding, this article is the first to propose a score matching approach for spatially dependent data, in contrast to the score matching for independent and identically distributed data considered in the machine learning literature (see, e.g., \citealp{hyvarinen2005estimation}).
-In addition, we propose an efficiency improved estimator such that its efficiency gets closer to the QMLE.
-Both the theory and numerical studies show that the difference among the asymptotic efficiencies of the proposed two new estimators and the QMLE is small as $n$ is large, while the calculations of the proposed two new estimators are simpler and faster than that of the QMLE.
-To study the asymptotic properties of the estimators given random weights matrix $\bmW$ and regressors $\bmX$ in the SAR model, we develop a pioneering theoretical framework including a new LLN and a new CLT.
-Both the quasi-score matching estimation approach and the proposed theoretical framework can be applied in many other spatial econometrics models for future research, such as the adaptive SAR model in \citet{zou2021network} and \citet{wu2021inward}, the higher-order SAR model in \citet{lesage2009introduction}, and the SAR panel data model in \citet{lee2010estimation}, especially when their $\bmW$ and $\bmX$ are random.
-We believe such extensions would strengthen the usefulness of the quasi-score matching estimation and the proposed asymptotic theory for random weights matrix $\bmW$ and regressors $\bmX$.
+This paper proposes a new quasi-score matching estimation approach for the SAR model.
+Based on our understanding, this article is the first to introduce score matching for spatially dependent data, unlike its prior use for independent and identically distributed data in machine learning (see, e.g., \citealp{hyvarinen2005estimation}).
+In addition, we propose an efficiency improved estimator that further approaches the efficiency of the QMLE.
+Both theoretical and numerical studies show that as $n$ is large, the efficiency differences among our two proposed estimators and the QMLE are small, while our estimators offer significantly simpler and faster computations.
+To analyze the asymptotic properties of these estimators under random weights matrix $\bmW$ and regressors $\bmX$, we develop a pioneering theoretical framework, including a new LLN and CLT.
+Both the quasi-score matching estimation approach and the proposed theoretical framework can broad applications in many other spatial econometrics models (see, e.g., \citealp{lee2010estimation}, \citealp{zou2021network} and \citealp{wu2021inward}) for future research, in particularly when both $\bmW$ and $\bmX$ are random.

-The supplementary material of this paper consists of four sections.
-Section \ref{sec:lemma} presents eleven technical lemmas and their proofs, which can facilitate the proofs of theorems in this paper.
-Section \ref{sec:theorems} demonstrates the detailed proofs of theorems.
-Sections \ref{sec:AddSimu} and \ref{sec:AddCase} provide additional tables obtained from simulation studies and the case study, respectively.